GoogleCloudPlatform/cluster-health-scanner/README.md

 ##### NCCL Health Check

 Runs on two nodes to check networking across these nodes.
-A 'pass' is given when both nodes have an average bandwidth that meets or exceeds a given threshold.
+A 'pass' is given to both nodes when they have an average bandwidth that meets or exceeds a given threshold.

 ##### GPU Health Check